CarGurus Header

 The CarGurus verdict

-Search for a Citroën ë-C4 X on CarGurus
+Search for a Citroen e-C4 X on CarGurus

-• Citroën makes a lot of this car’s ‘Advanced Comfort Seats’, which the company says have been specially designed and made to deliver high levels of comfort.
+• The e-C4 X is designed for comfort.
+Citroen makes a lot of this car’s ‘Advanced Comfort Seats’, which it says have been specially designed and made to deliver a cosseting feel.
 They’re certainly nice and wide, and you’ll notice the relatively soft padding in certain key areas.
-Whether you actually find them any more comfortable that a regular car seat will probably be a matter of personal taste, though.
+Whether you actually find them any more comfortable than a regular car seat will probably be a matter of personal taste, though.

 Ivan Aistrop